-My Dad gave me a great idea for a post and that is the benefits of automation.
+My Dad gave me a great idea for a post and that is the benefit of automation.
 Automation is not only a time saver but can result in some reduced expenses and may even contribute to a higher savings rate.

 Electronically Paying Your Bills